osate/osate2/examples/org.osate.examples/examples/arp4761/doc/markdown/README.md

 ### Creating a diagram

-To generate the diagram shown in Figure 26 of TR, open simple->wbs.aadl, right click on one of the implementations in the Outline perspective and select "Create Diagram...".
+To generate the diagram shown in Figure 26 of TR, open simple/wbs.aadl, right click on one of the implementations in the Outline perspective and select "Create Diagram...".
 The resulting diagram will be somewhat different in appearance to the one in the figure due to the newer version of OSATE.

 ### Conducting analysis